 A worthy mention also for Alison Wilson (25-29).
 Winner this year of the Outlaw Triathlon in a course record time, Alison was the fastest British Age-Group athlete in Kona this year, just under a minute ahead of Alison Rowatt.
 Unfortunately for her (with Kona podium awards running five-deep), she finished sixth in her category, just two minutes shy of winning an Umeke of her own.

 In addition to the three podiums above (and thanks to Charlie Stannett for highlighting to me), Becky Hoare was also the winner of the Military Division Championship.
-Full results for that category are available HERE.

 GB & Ireland women Kona 2016 full results